An Attribute-based Method for Video Anomaly Detection: Experiments

 \subsection{Datasets}

-Our experiments were conducted using three publicly available video anomaly detection datasets.
-Training and test sets are defined for each dataset, and anomalous events are only included during testing.
-All datasets were collected outdoors.
-We report the statistics of the datasets in \cref{tab:statsistics}.
+We evaluated our method on three publicly available VAD datasets, using their training and test splits.
+Only test videos included anomalous events.
+We report the statistics of the datasets in \cref{tab:stats}.

-\textbf{UCSD Ped2.} The Ped2 dataset \cite{ped2} contains 16 normal training videos and 12 test videos at a $240 \times 360$ pixel resolution.
-Videos are gathered from a fixed scene with a camera above the scene and pointed downward.
+\textbf{UCSD Ped2.} This dataset \citep{ped2} contains 16 normal training videos and 12 test videos at a $240 \times 360$ pixel resolution.
+Videos show a fixed scene with a camera above the scene and pointed downward.
 The training video clips contain only normal behavior of pedestrians walking, while examples of abnormal events are bikers, skateboarding, and cars.

-\textbf{CUHK Avenue.} The Avenue dataset \cite{avenue} contains 16 normal training videos and 21 test videos at $360 \times 640$ pixel resolution.
-Videos are gathered from a fixed scene using a ground-level camera.
-The training video clips contain only normal behavior.
-Examples of abnormal events are: strange activities (e.g. throwing objects, loitering, and running), movement in the wrong direction, and abnormal objects.
+\textbf{CUHK Avenue.} This dataset \citep{avenue} contains 16 normal training videos and 21 test videos at $360 \times 640$ pixel resolution.
+Videos show a fixed scene using a ground-level camera.
+Training video clips contain only normal behavior.
+Examples of abnormal events are strange activities (e.g. throwing objects, loitering, and running), movement in the wrong direction, and abnormal objects.

-\textbf{ShanghaiTech Campus.} The ShanghaiTech dataset \cite{shanghaitech} is the largest publicly available dataset for VAD.
-There are 330 training videos and 107 test videos from 13 different scenes at $480 \times 856$ pixel resolution.
+\textbf{ShanghaiTech Campus.} This dataset \citep{shanghaitech} is the largest publicly available dataset for VAD.
+There are $330$ training videos and $107$ test videos from $13$ different scenes at $480 \times 856$ pixel resolution.
 ShanghaiTech contains video clips with complex light conditions and camera angles, making this dataset more challenging than the other two.
 Anomalies include robberies, jumping, fights, car invasions, and bike riding in pedestrian areas.